Auckland Airport runway inquiry finds repair response time lacking, hot weather affected concrete

 he said.

-He said the airport remained confident in the safety and integrity of the runway and airfield maintenance programme, which continued to be endorsed by independent experts.
+He said the airport remained confident in the safety and integrity of the runway and airfield maintenance programme, which he said was endorsed by independent experts.

 The airport - which tomorrow announces its six-month result - had said the review would take three weeks but had finished it early given what Littlewood said was its importance.

-The review found The restricted runway operations on 24 January and 6 February were 43 and 68 minutes respectively – longer than the 20 minute-period that should have been
+The review found the restricted runway operations in January and February were 43 and 68 minutes respectively – longer than the 20 minute-period that should have been

 required to carry out the maintenance works.

-This was because of a combination of factors including the time to assemble specialist tools, the location of certain resources and the methods chosen to remedy the faults.
+This was because of the time to assemble specialist tools, the location of certain resources and the methods chosen to remedy the faults.

-On both occasions the review found certain tools could have been made available in a more readily accessible location to help in shortening the response time.
-At the time of the most recent incidents our on-call maintenance response teams were working well away from the impacted area (airside area spans 300ha) and it took time for them to relocate.
+On both occasions the review found certain tools could have been made available in a more readily accessible location to speed up the response time.
+At the time of the most recent incidents our on-call maintenance response teams were working well away from the impacted area and it took time for them to relocate.

 More repair kit would be positioned closer to the runway for ''rapid response requirements.
 Further training will also be provided to support decision making in risk assessment and remediation methods.